haxpor/aseprite-macos-buildsh/README.md

 Project is updated against aseprite v.1.2.6 build workflow.

+# Pre-Requisite

+You need to install Xcode by downloading it [here](https://developer.apple.com/download/).

+After successfully installed, you install Xcode's toolchain by executing `xcode-select --install` then follow along when popup shown up.

+Now you're ready to use this script.

 # How to Build

 Just execute `bash aseprite.sh`.
 Then open `Aseprite` application.